Bring Your Own Device

 What is BYOD?

-Bring Your Own Device (BYOD) allows students to bring their personal tablets and laptops from home and use them for education applications in the classroom.
+Bring Your Own Device (BYOD) requires students to bring their personal laptops or hybrid laptops from home and use them for education applications in the classroom.

 What will my child need for BYOD?